Shuayb1/NASA-Asteroids-close-to-Earth-Using-API/README.md

 older than 5 mins.
 If the data is older than 5 mins, it should refetch it from the API and update the cache with the new data.

-The projectct is build using Python; web framework is flask, and DB is Pymongo(MongoDB for python).
+# The projectct is build using
+a.
+Python
+b.
+Flask
+c.
+MongoDB Database(mLab)
+d.
+HTML
+e.
+CSS
+f.
+Test Driven Development
+g.
+Travis CI
+h.
+Virtual Environment
+i.
+Environment Variables

 Trello board for the project - https://trello.com/b/uHy25mRb/nasa-asteroids-close-to-earth-using-api Wireframe - https://wireframe.cc/pro/edit/194632

-Running the Hello World App
+# Running the Hello World App

 a.
 Clone the project repo to your computer